maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 ```

 > [!note]
-> This test class demonstrates how to connect to the Ignite cluster and gather basic information about it.
+> This example class demonstrates how to connect to the Ignite cluster and gather basic information about it.
 The `testConnection` method explores different aspects of the cluster, like how many nodes are running and what configuration is being used.

-### Running the Connection Test
+### Running the Connection Example

-To run the test:
+To run the example:

 1. Compile your project: `mvn compile`
-2. Execute the test class: `mvn exec:java -Dexec.mainClass="com.example.transit.examples.IgniteClusterExample"`
+2. Execute the example class: `mvn exec:java -Dexec.mainClass="com.example.transit.examples.IgniteClusterExample"`

 If everything is set up correctly, you should see output confirming the connection to your Ignite cluster, along with details about the connected nodes, client configuration, and available resources.

 **Expected Output**: You should see a successful connection message and information about the three nodes in your cluster.
 The output should confirm that you're connected to at least one of the nodes.

 > [!important]
-> **Checkpoint #4**: After running the connection test, you should see a successful connection message and information about all three nodes in your cluster.
+> **Checkpoint #4**: After running the connection example, you should see a successful connection message and information about all three nodes in your cluster.
 If you see "CONNECTION SUCCESSFUL!" near the end of the output, your connection is working properly.

 ## Next Steps